An Air Force One that flies at five times the speed of sound?

 As a 2020 US presidential candidate, he might well be watching developments with interest, although as CNN reported this week, he has only made the ballot in 10 states, making it mathematically impossible for him to become the next president.

-Hermeus's Schuford, meanwhile, emphasizes to CNN that transporting presidents at hypersonic speeds isn't his company's all-consuming goal.
+Hermeus's Shuford, meanwhile, emphasizes to CNN that transporting presidents at hypersonic speeds isn't his company's all-consuming goal.

 "While a potential Mach 5 Air Force One is very interesting (and awesome) to us, we are laser-focused on supporting the Presidential and Executive Airlift Directorate by integrating and demonstrating their needs with our first aircraft over the next few years," says Schuford.